 By Florence Tan and Chen Aizhu

-SINGAPORE/BEIJING, Oct 11 (Reuters) - China is set to ramp up acquisitions of overseas oil-and-gas companies to feed its soaring growth in energy demand as the country overtakes the United States as the world's top net oil importer.
+SINGAPORE/BEIJING (Reuters) - China is set to ramp up acquisitions of overseas oil and gas companies to feed its soaring growth in energy demand as the country overtakes the United States as the world's top net oil importer.

 Decades of breakneck economic growth pushed China to the top ranking in September, the U.S. Energy Information Administration (EIA) said in a report this week, a position it is set to keep through 2014.

-The Asian powerhouse, already the world's top importer in a number of commodities, has led worldwide oil demand growth for a good part of the past decade, keeping oil prices elevated even as weak Western economies and rising shale output in the United States pare global consumption.
+China, already the world's top importer of a number of commodities, has led worldwide oil demand growth for a good part of the past decade, keeping oil prices elevated even as weak Western economies and rising shale output in the United States reduce global consumption.

 The long-expected shift may further strengthen China's position in oil markets as East Asia exerts an increasing influence in global trade.

-CNOOC aims to double its annual oil and gas output of about 60 million tonnes to 120 million tonnes of oil equivalent, or 2.6 million barrels per day, by 2020 and to 180 million tonnes by 2030.
+CNOOC aims to double its annual oil and gas output to 120 million tonnes of oil equivalent from 60 million tonnes, or 2.6 million barrels per day, by 2020 and to 180 million tonnes by 2030.

-Beijing has also spent billions via subsidised lending and aid to secure oil and gas in Africa and South America.
+Beijing has also spent billions via subsidized lending and aid to secure oil and gas in Africa and South America.

-While China does not bring all the oil from its overseas assets back home, access to the fields gives Beijing security of supplies and allows it to plan its import targets better.
+While China does not bring all the oil from its overseas assets back home, access to the fields gives Beijing security of supplies and allows it to better plan its import targets.

 "State traders Unipec and Chinaoil are trading more in the global market than the amount they purchase for domestic refining needs," said a trading official familiar with China's crude oil procurement strategies.

 "When making overseas acquisitions, they sometimes build refineries as a back-up to secure oil and gas blocks, allowing them flexibility to take either crude oil or refined fuel, or engage in a series of swap deals."